Italy and Spain Tours & Trips

 Rome, Tuscany, Côte d Azur, Provence and Spain

-JEAN, traveled in July
+Diana, traveled in June

 The route spans from Rome's Vatican City to Madrid's Plaza Mayor across 18 distinctive cities.
 Guests visit Tuscany's medieval gems like Siena and San Gimignano, marvel at Valencia's futuristic City of Arts and Sciences, and stroll Barcelona's vibrant Maremagnum complex, with nights at hotels like Ergife Rome.